holistic-ai/holisticai/docs/source/getting_started/explainability/metrics/spread.rst

 Interpretation
 ~~~~~~~~~~~~~~

+We use the inverse of the Jensen–Shannon Divergence as the Spread Divergence Metric.

-- **Low Score**: Indicates that the distribution of feature importance is close to uniform, suggesting that the model relies on a broader set of features.
+- **High Score**: Indicates that the distribution of feature importance is close to uniform, suggesting that the model relies on a broader set of features.
 This implies lower interpretability.
-- **High Score**: Indicates that the distribution of feature importance is far from uniform, suggesting that the model relies on fewer, more significant features.
+- **Low Score**: Indicates that the distribution of feature importance is far from uniform, suggesting that the model relies on fewer, more significant features.
 This implies higher interpretability.